 itself, that is, through that very acting.
 As the Imám Ja‘far al-Ṣádiq

-has said: Allah created the Willing through itself.
+has said: “Allah created the Willing through itself.
 Then He created

 creation through the Willing.”209 Shaykh Aḥmad argues that an infi-

 nite regress of causes is avoided in this way because an act does not